samclarkb/frontend-applications/README.md

 ## :memo: Wishlist
 There are a few things I didn't get done due to lack of time:
-* Putting indiviual functions in modules
-* Diving deeper into switch statement within Javascript
+* Diving deeper into REACT
-* experimenting with another kind of data visualisation.
-For instance: Scatter plot, map etc.
+* Routing with REACT

 ## :wrench: Installation
 If you want to use this code, you can clone my repository with the following command: